 To see the full details, check out the apify-ultimate-scraper skill on GitHub.

-Example workflows you can run with Ultimate Scraper
+Example prompts you can use with Ultimate Scraper

 Community skills